Worry does not empty tomorrow of its sorrow. It empties today of its strength.Corrie Ten Boom

 It is okay to get out of your comfort zone and do things that scare you.
 It could be embracing being your true self, quitting an unsatisfying job, or wanting to move houses.
 Just do it!

 You Might Also Like: Put The Oxygen Mask on Yourself First: Tips on How to Put Yourself First

 - Deal with your problems instead of ignoring them

 Remember, today is the tomorrow you worried about yesterday.Dale Carnegie

-Every day you are alive is full of possibilities.
 Your moment is already here.
 Live in it.
-Relish the feeling of being alive and be grateful for it.
+Every day you are alive is full of possibilities, and you should relish the feeling of being alive and be grateful for it.
 To live your life to the fullest, you have to focus on the present and learn how to live in the moment, even during a pandemic.